squid-cache/squid-cache.github.io/SquidFaq/BinaryPackages.rst

 == How do I install a binary for ... ==

 Most operating system distributions provide packages in the formats appropriate for direct install on those systems.
+Please thank them.

 === Debian, Ubuntu ===
 Packages available for Squid on multiple architectures, maintained by Luigi Gangitano.